-In total, our patent portfolio, including patents licensed from Columbia University and patents owned by us, comprises eight different patent families, filed in various jurisdictions worldwide, including families directed to composition of matter for AR inhibitors, and a family directed to methods of treating galactosemia and complications associated with galactosemia using AR inhibitors.
+In total, our patent portfolio, including patents licensed from Columbia University, comprises seven different patent families, filed in various jurisdictions worldwide, including families directed to composition of matter for AR inhibitors, and a family directed to methods of treating galactosemia and complications associated with galactosemia using AR inhibitors.
 Our patent portfolio includes issued patents in the United States, Europe, Japan, Australia and Canada.
 Our patent portfolio is outlined below: